usgs/waterdataui/README.md

 ```bash
 % env/bin/python -m unittest
 ```
-3. To override any Flask configuration parameters, create instance/config.py and add an variables.
+3. To override any Flask configuration parameters, create instance/config.py and add variables.
 These will override any values in the project's config.py.
 4. To run the development server, execute the following:
 ```bash